 with area brick and mortar stores.

-Mobile vending regulations are located in section 8.5.7 of the Columbia Zoning Ordinance.
+Mobile vending regulations are located in Section 4.3.9.E.6 of the Columbia Zoning Code.